 Kids will often ask for drinks, like milk, juice or sweetened beverages, instead of water.
 A recent study published in Infant, Child, & Adolescent Nutrition describes how milk-drinking toddlers became iron deficient by over-consuming milk.
 While milk and juice can play important roles in the diet, too much can displace other nutritious foods and can even cause nutrition deficiencies.

 It’s a good rule of thumb to encourage water as the thirst-quencher between meals (water is an always-okay food handout).
 On the other hand, make juice and milk a regular part of meals and snacks.
 Offer juice once a day and milk 2-3 times depending on their age.

-Do you have to be food nazi?
+Do you have to be a food nazi?

-None of this means you need to be ultra strict about what your kids eat and when.
+None of this means you need to be ultra-strict about what your kids eat and when.
 There are times when I’ll give my daughter what she asks for especially when it’s close to snack or mealtime.
 When she asked for a food item more than usual, I make sure to give it to her for one of her mealtimes.

 I simply discourage eating between meals and snacks which come so frequently anyhow (every 2-3 hours).
-My response to her requests are “you’ll get it at your snack later.”
+My response to her requests is “you’ll get it at your snack later.”
 And there are always exceptions like parties and get-togethers where food is all around.
 I would never exclude her from trying the different items like all the other kids and adults.

 I believe providing children with structure at home frees them up to do their job of listening to their hunger and fullness signals.
-And hopefully they’ll keep doing it for the rest of their lives.
+And hopefully, they’ll keep doing it for the rest of their lives.